-Marc Hannaford is a lecturer in music theory at Columbia University whose research focuses on improvisation, jazz, race, gender, disability, and experimentalism.
-In 2019 he completed a dissertation on Muhal Richard Abrams, pianist, composer, improviser, and co-founder of the Association for the Advancement of Creative Musicians (AACM) at Columbia University, and he is currently developing a book project that examines an underground genealogy of music theoretical practice by black musicians.
+Marc Hannaford is a music theorist whose interests lie at the intersection of jazz and improvisation, identity (especially race, gender, and disability), performance, and embodiment, and an Assistant Professor of Music Theory at the University of Michigan’s School of Music, Theatre, and Dance.
+In 2019 he completed a dissertation on Muhal Richard Abrams, pianist, composer, improviser, and co-founder of the Association for the Advancement of Creative Musicians (AACM) at Columbia University, and he is currently developing a book project that examines an underground genealogy of music theoretical practice by black experimental and jazz musicians.

 Marc Hannaford: Curriculum Vitae